stephanlindauer/lazyImages/README.md

 ## What's it for?

-lazyImages is a small jQuery plugin that helps you make your site load faster by postponing the loading of images until they get close to the viewport.
+lazyImages is a lightweight jQuery plugin that helps you make your site load faster by postponing the loading of images until they get close to the viewport.

 ## Usage